rk-javahub/amazon-microservice/README.md

 To check running containers - docker ps
 To check logs of broker - docker logs -f broker

+1. To create docker image of api gateway using Dockerfile docker build -t api-gateway-docker .

+2. To create docker image of api gateway using Dockerfile.layered (To reduce size of docker image and to perform multistage build) docker build -t api-gateway-layered-docker -f Dockerfile.layered

+3. jib-maven-plugin
+   Use it to create docker images without using docker file

+4.

 ------  Remaining ------